amandeepmittal/amanhimself.dev/content/posts/how-to-rename-default-branch-name-in-git-and-github.md

 I'm currently [maintaining a GitHub repo](https://github.com/amandeepmittal/react-native-examples) that is grown over the last year.
 It primarily contains all the example code that I create when working on React Native and Expo articles and tutorials.

-Recently, I switched the default branch to main.
+Recently, I switched the default branch to `main`.
 Here are the steps I took.
 All of these commands execute inside a terminal window.

 Start by moving the default branch locally using the `-m` flag.

 ```shell
 git branch -m master main
 ```

+Above, `master` is the old branch name and `main` is the new branch name.

 Set the new branch as the local default on the remote.
 By default, Git doesn't allow renaming a remote branch.